naredula-jana/PerfTools/Netty_Vs_Tomcat/README.md

 There are Two types of threads:
  - **Async thread pool**: The number of threads created are proportional to the cpu cores, the computation needed for the request SHOULD be async , means non-blocking computation should be used , If there is any blocking computation then thread will be delayed in processing the subsequent requests in the queue this causes starvation of threads and huge latency will be experienced.
  - **Sync thread pool**: In this thread  the computation in the request are assumbed to be blocking in nature, Here the thread will be attached to the request till the end of the request.
 The number of threads created in Sync  are propotional to max concurrent request at any point of time.
+ - Load = Number of Request(R) X number of endpoints per camel route(E)
+    - R = number of Concurrent requests.
+    - E = Number of endpoints in the camel route.
+ - Opensource componets used in the Perf Test:
+    - Camel and hysterix version used = 2.22
  - Following are different threads:
-    - RestController: IO  threads
+    - RestController: IO  threads:
-    - RestController: Exec threads
+    - RestController: Exec threads: This threads are present only in Tomcat, In Async these threads are removed.
-    - Camel-Worker threads
+    - Camel-Worker threads:
-    - Camel Aggregator threads
+    - Camel Aggregator threads:
-    - Hysterix Threads
+    - Hysterix Threads:
-    - Hysterix Timer threads
+    - Hysterix Timer threads:

 <table border=1>